Ryanhustler420/xpynotebook-fork/README.md

 ## Keep in mind

-- Update your repository secrets
+- Update your repository secrets as soon as you fork this repository
+- Please run docker-publish.yaml action at least once after you add secrets for docker account
 - Make your docker image private once they published
 - Use lower case for login and building docker images